starikcetin/Eflatun.SceneReference/README.md

 ### Editor Log Level

 Log level for the editor logger.
-It is recommended to leave this at `Debug`.
+It is recommended to leave this at `Warning`.

 ## Property Drawer